 Do you accept insurance?

 Coastal Functional Medicine has 'opted-out' of Medicare.
 Our office does not bill insurance.
 You may pay by check or credit card.
-Upon request, we can provide you with a copy of a superbill which you can submit to your insurance company for possible reimbursement for out-of-network care.
-The superbill is a detailed medical receipt that contains procedure codes, diagnosis codes, and the fees charged for your office visit.
-We cannot guarantee what reimbursement if any, you may receive.
 We do not submit claims or call insurance companies directly.
-This is the responsibility of the patient.
+This is the responsibility of the practice member.

 An Explanation of Our Financial Policy

 Here at CFM, we are passionate about what we do, and we feel that we have a calling to provide as many people as we can with the highest quality health care possible.
 Just as our services are unique, our financial policies set us apart from mainstream medicine.
-We have prepared this handout to answer any questions you or your family members may have about the rationale for our financial policies.
+We are here to answer any of your questions that you or your family members may have about the rationale for our financial policies.
 If, after reading this, you still have questions, feel free to speak with us.

 Why We Do Not Accept Insurance Assignment